teemukinnunenrapidly/energiaykkonen/wordpress-plugin/e1-calculator-pro/readme.txt

 == Description ==

 E1 Calculator Pro is a professional WordPress plugin that syncs and embeds the E1 heat pump savings calculator widget directly on your WordPress site.
-The widget runs natively without iframes for better performance and SEO.
+The widget runs natively in the DOM for optimal performance, SEO benefits, and seamless user experience.

 **Key Features:**

 * **Widget Sync System** - Download and cache widget code from central API
 * **Advanced Caching** - Local storage for instant loading
-* **No iFrames** - Widget runs directly on your page
+* **Native DOM Integration** - Widget runs directly in your page for best performance
 * **Form Submissions** - Optional storage and email notifications
 * **Auto-sync** - Schedule daily automatic updates
 * **Secure API** - Encrypted API key storage